trytook/PyODPS/README.md

 # PyODPS

-## This is about open sources on PyODPS codes on MaxCompute.
+## This is about open sources of PyODPS codes on ALiYun MaxCompute.